NYUROAI/Capstone-VS/README.md

 # Capstone-Vestibular Shwannoma
 NYU Center of Data Science Capstone Project for Vestibular Shwannoma

 All data are stored in Big Purple (HPC provided by NYU Langone Health).
-The directories in the code are all under the Big Purple setting.
+The directories or environment settings in the code are all under the Big Purple setting.

-(`VS_censor_send.xlsx`) contains the patient subject to be included and exluded in the model as well as ground truth tumor volume.
+(`VS_censor_send.xlsx`) contains the patient subject to be included and exluded in the model as well as ground truth tumor volumes.

 Data Processing (`DataProcessing.ipynb`)